jhund/filterrific/pages/active_record_scope_patterns.md

 ### Filter by non-existence of has_many association

 Use this scope to filter records who have **NO** associated `has_many` object.
-E.g., the scope below finds all users who have never posted a comment.
+E.g., the scope below finds all students who have never posted a comment.

 Naming convention: `without_%{plural association name}`.